MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

     - Parameter name: **game**
     - Parameter Type: **SelectedGame**

-5. Add a method declaration inside the interface using the following information:
+6. Add a method declaration inside the interface using the following information:
     - Name: **GetVoteResult**
     - Return type: **SortedDictionary**<**SelectedGame**,**int**>

-6. Set **public** scope to the new interface.
+7. Set **public** scope to the new interface.

 ####	Task 2: Define an implementation for the service

-1. Create a new class by using the following information:
+1. Create a new class using the following information:
     - Parent folder: **Services**
     - Name: **PollResultsService**